rljacobson/FoxySheep/CONTRIBUTING.md

 The FullForm emitter is a visitor class.
 It is implemented in [`src/FullFormEmitter.java`](java_target/src/FullFormEmitter.java) and [`FoxySheep/FullFormEmitter.py`](python_target/FoxySheep/FullFormEmitter.py).

-# Target language dependent code
+# Target language dependent code in the grammar
-The project attempts to keep target language dependent code to a minimum.
+The project attempts to keep target language dependent code in the grammar to a minimum.
 There is minimal target language dependent code embedded in [`FoxySheepLexerRules.g4`](FoxySheepLexerRules.g4) that is written to be both valid Java and valid Python.
 It should be trivial to port this code to another target language.
 This code can be found:

  * In every bracket-like lexer rule.
  * In the actions on the PLUS, MINUS, PLUSMINUS, and MINUSPLUS lexer rules.